Need fresh thinking?

 In the early 1900s, automobiles offered practically no performance information to operators.
 A steering wheel was the only thing in front of you.
 Even well into the ‘50s and ‘60s, cars typically featured only a water temperature gauge, fuel gauge and speedometer.
 Most modern car dashboards also present data about tire pressure, airbags, batteries, brake fluid and pads, coolant levels, oil level, window washer fluid, safety belts, gas caps and more.
 Information about these important functions is usually presented in an organized, colorful and easily understood manner.

 The same principle applies to custom marketing dashboards, which are concise visual representations about the company’s performance.
 Such sales and marketing dashboards are presented in a way that enables the C-suite to easily monitor the progress of marketing KPIs and objectives in a graphically appealing manner.

 Dashboards are a way of communicating, simplifying and distilling complex information.
 While a CEO, CMO and other leadership stakeholders will certainly still want to wade through detailed documents and supporting data, a concise dashboard provides them with enough information to ask questions and affect change.
 The best dashboards show what’s working and what needs improvement.
 They compare outcomes to brand benchmarks, research and company objectives.

-For many executives, the advent of dashboards can’t come soon enough.
+For many executives in the retail services industry, the advent of dashboards can’t come soon enough.
 In “Dying for Business,” a report by Reuters on information fatigue, 49% of business executives said they couldn’t handle the large amount of information necessary to perform well.
 And 43% said their decisions were delayed and compromised when attempting to absorb too much data.

 Dashboards are a necessity for regional or national personal care or retail services companies that have several locations.
 If you own a chain of 200 nutrition stores, you’d need to know how each location is performing.
 You’ll want to see data on how store microsites are ranking for key search terms and how many appointments have been booked.